xiaofeipai/bioinfo_warehouse/README.md

 This algorithm is used for searching **similiar sequences**, which can help us to design the primer in PCR or find the similiar g enes between organisms.
 Of course, it can be used to find motifs in DNA sequence, but I will introduce other several ways to find for they can find motifs without knowing the DNA sequence.

 ### similiar sequences
 When organisms are born, grow, proliferate and die, their genetic information changes and is passed on to their offspring.
 That i s part of the process of evolution.
 The process of evolution means that the vector of our genetic information, the DNA sequence i n our cells, change all the time, but there are some special sequences that serve as a very important role in our cells and if one mutation happens, cells will die soon.
+Therefore, these sequences are highly conserved and are called **Conserved sequence**.
+That's why we can use pair_align_dna algorithm to search similiar sequences between two different species.

-## mystring
+### details of algorithm
-Instead of using string class in c++ STL, I construct a class **mystring** to store dna sequences.
-Of course, I admit that it is not as good as string class in STL.
+This algoritms